binbinmods/Riffy/Riffy/README.md

 4. Extract the archive into the game folder.
 Your `Across the Obelisk` folder should now contain a `BepInEx` folder and a `doorstop_libs` folder.
 5. Run the game.
 If everything runs correctly, you will see this mod in the list of registered mods on the main menu.
 6. Press F5 to open/close the Config Manager and F1 to show/hide mod version information.
 7. Note: I am not certain about these install instructions.
-In the worst case, just copy `com.binbin.CharacterToReplace.dll` into the `BepInEx\plugins` folder, and the _Character_ folder (the one with the subfolders containing the json files) into `BepInEx\config\Obeliskial_importing`
+In the worst case, just copy `com.binbin.Riffy.dll` into the `BepInEx\plugins` folder, and the _Character_ folder (the one with the subfolders containing the json files) into `BepInEx\config\Obeliskial_importing`

 ## Installation (automatic)